 At New Valley, we have high aspirations for all our children and are committed to ensuring that pupils with a Special Educational Need or Disability receive the best possible school experience they can.

-15% of children have been identified with a Special Need or Disability (SEND) and are supported through a SEND Support Plan, with a further 3.6% supported through an EHC Plan.
-This is well above average.
+14% of children have been identified with a Special Need or Disability (SEND) and are supported through a SEND Support Plan, with a further 2% supported through an EHC Plan.
+These figures are close to the national average.
 The majority of children with a special need or disability have been identified with speech, language and communication as their primary need.

 At New Valley, we have a relentless focus on reducing barriers to learning where they exist so that all children in our school can develop and achieve in line with their potential.
-32% of children are disadvantaged, which is above the national average.
-Our school focuses on ensuring these children achieve their potential by monitoring progress closely and ensuring pupils receive interventions, support and access to enrichment opportunities.
+34% of children are disadvantaged, which is above the national average.
+We support these children to achieve their potential by monitoring progress closely and ensuring that pupils receive interventions, support and access to enrichment opportunities.

-We know how important it is to ensure gender does not become a barrier to learning in any way and make sure that we represent gender positively throughout the curriculum and in the language that we use.
+We know the importance of ensuring that gender is not a barrier to learning in any way and make sure that we represent gender positively throughout the curriculum and in the language that we use.

 At New Valley, we regularly monitor the progress of each individual and groups of learners to ensure that are making the best possible progress.
 We use assessment and pupil progress meetings to identify where children or specific groups need additional support or actions to improve outcomes and ensure gaps in progress are addressed.

 Across PACE, we believe that equality and diversity must be something we are constantly focused on and have committed to having an equality and diversity objective each year.
 In our school, staff and governors have agreed the following objectives focused on equality and diversity: